NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 Datasets
 ========

 This page is about preparing input dataset for diarization inference.
 To train or fine-tune speaker diarization system, the speaker embedding extractor should be trained or fine-tuned separately.
-Check out page :doc:`Speech Classification Datasets <../speech_classification/datasets>` and :doc:`Speaker Recogniton Datasets <../speaker_recognition/datasets>` for preparing datasets for training and validating VAD and speaker embedding models respectively.
+Check out page :doc:`Speech Classification Datasets <../speech_classification/datasets>` and :doc:`Speaker Recognition Datasets <../speaker_recognition/datasets>` for preparing datasets for training and validating VAD and speaker embedding models respectively.